What is a title?

 - Check the contents of any safe deposit boxes and safe custody envelopes, and look in any other place where you keep important documents.

-- Ask the lawyer or conveyancer who acted for you when you purchased the land or had any other dealings with it, for example if your mortgage was repaid and discharged.
-Often important documents are kept in your lawyer's deeds room.
-Even if the lawyer or conveyancer does not hold the original Certificate of Title, if your file is less than seven years old you may be able to obtain copies of the title and, from the contents of that file, confirm what last happened to it.
-The same applies if you have a general law title, as explained above.
+- Ask the lawyer or conveyancer who acted for you when you purchased the land or had any other dealings with it.
+Often important documents are held for safekeeping by your lawyer or bank until you need them.
+Even if the lawyer or conveyancer does not hold the paper Certificate of Title, if your file is less than seven years old you may be able to obtain copies of the title and, from the contents of that file, confirm what last happened to it.

 As explained below, you should make a note of all of the searches you have made, as this information will be required in connection with your application to replace the paper Certificate of Title.